pbinkley/microcopying_1940/index.markdown

 the objects of Section IV.
-But I think we concluded that we had about finished the discussion of Section III, as well as made good progress in Section IV, and the first thing we would do this morning would be to conclude our discussion of Section <span style="page" id="page190">[p.190]</span> IV.
+But I think we concluded that we had about finished the discussion of Section III, as well as made good progress in Section IV, and the first thing we would do this morning would be to conclude our discussion of Section <span class="page" id="page190">[p.190]</span> IV.
 I think here we have to realize that about all we can do is to suggest some of the various ways in which the needs of scholars in all the different fields can be formulated; in other words, the ways in which the program is to be organized.